PhantomInsights/subreddit-analyzer/README.md

 The comments `DataFrame` looks almost the same, it only has 3 fields: datetime, author and comment body.
 We will skip showing its table.

-Let's check how many rows each `dataFrame` has so the next insights are more meaningful.
+Let's check how many rows each `DataFrame` has so the next insights are more meaningful.

 ```python
 # Submissions DataFrame